-We recognize the need to continually improve the approach to homeless people with the most complex needs and our Housing First initiative forms part of our wider approach to tackling homelessness and repeat homelessness.
+We recognise the need to continually improve the approach to homeless people with the most complex needs and our Housing First initiative forms part of our wider approach to tackling homelessness and repeat homelessness.
 This approach is targeted at those with a history of issues such as repeat homelessness, multiple and complex support needs and previous engagements with support services which have not led to successful or sustainable housing outcomes.

-Performance indicator 2019/20 2020/21 Trend Comparison Percentage of households requiring temporary accommodation to whom an offer was made 100% 100% $ \clubsuit $ Percentage of all homeless cases re-assessed within 12 months (repeat homeless) 4.3% 5.4% • Percentage of temporary accommodation offers refused 1.8% 6.97% +
+Performance indicator 2020/21 2021/22 Trend Comparison Average time from application to assessment 13 days 14 days • Percentage of households requiring temporary accommodation to whom an offer was made 100% 100% Percentage of all homeless cases re-assessed within 12 months (repeat homeless) 5.4% 5.3% Average total time spent in temporary accommodation 214 days 188 days